kode4food/fate-lang/guide/imports.md

 from dir.subdir.module1 import myVariable as myVar

-from dir.subdir.module1 import myVariable, myPartial as function1 function1('Hello')
+from dir.subdir.module1 import myVariable, myFunction as function1 function1('Hello')
 ```